 Wed 5th Sept – Conf 2: Mapping and Cartography theme run by BCS/SoC

 Thu 6th Sept – Conf 3: Imagery theme run by BARSC/RSPSoC

 Other activities: will include a Geomob/social event, workshops and a hotOSM mapathon.

 Full details of the event will be available soon, at: ukmf.org Twitter: @ukmf18

 The overall aim of the festival is to increase awareness of mapping in its many forms, providing forums for learning how to use maps, training in the latest techniques for creating, managing and displaying maps and educating young and old into the great diversity and rich heritage that are maps past and present.

-The formal conference presentation sessions will be held at the ILEC Centre, London on the 5th September 2018.
+The formal conference presentation sessions will be held at the ILEC Centre, London.

-Successful applicants will be notified by Friday 16 March.
-Proposals for successful applications will be put on the conference website prior to the event.
+Successful applicants have been notified.
+The final programme will be put on the conference website prior to the event.
 These will include the abstract, keywords, outline, plus any references deemed appropriate.

 The UK Mapping Festival 2018 is an initiative of Society of Cartographers and The British Cartographic Society and the organisation is supported by GeoAware, part of The GeoInformation Group.